J. B. Institute of Engineering and Technology

 The JB Institute of Engineering and Technology (JBIET) (autonomous) is a technical institute located in Amdapur X (Cross) Roads, near Chilkur, Hyderabad, India.
 It is 22 km from the city center.
 It has an intake of more than 1050 students.

 History

 J. B. Educational Society was formed in 1993 by J. Bhaskar Rao for providing education in English.

 J. B. Institute of Engineering and Technology (JBIET), was established by JBES on 27 acres on the main road at Yenkapally village, Vikarabad main road, Moinabad Mandal, Hyderabad–75, with the approval of All India Council for Technical Education and the government of Telangana.
 The college started in 1998–99 with four branches with an intake of 240 students.
 The present intake of the society is around 4000 students that comprises the intake of 1050 students from JBIET for seven branches.

-Admissions

-Students are admitted into the eight branches of engineering under the following categories.